Nutrition & Fitness

 “The average U.S. citizen is considerably less fit than the average hunter-gatherer or forager,” says Dr. Loren Cordain, professor emeritus of health and exercise science at Colorado State University and author of The Paleo Diet.
 “The lesson to be learned is not from early farmers and their dietary and exercise patterns, but rather from our hunter-gatherer ancestors and their dietary and exercise patterns.
 These examples represent the norms for our species and the environmental experiences which conditioned our genome.”

 Paleo Diet Basics:

-Learn to think outside-the-box when making meals.
-For instance, bake with almond flour and coconut flour and you'll be able to make all kinds of breads and desserts on the Paleo Diet.
+Learn to think outside the box when making meals.
+For instance, bake with almond flour and coconut flour and you'll be able to make all kinds of bread and desserts on the Paleo Diet.

 Paleo Pancake Recipes: Love pancakes?
 You still can have them when eating Paleo!
-Here's 3 ways to make them: Paleo Pancakes
+Here are 3 ways to make them: Paleo Pancakes

 These cavemen apparently ate a whole lot of NUTS and not enough lean meat.
 LOL!

 When it comes to hydration, water should be your go-to beverage.
 The average person should drink half of your weight in ounces of water every day, especially if you are wanting to lose weight.
 (Ex.
 A person that weighs 160 lbs should drink 80 oz of water every day.)

 The following drinks aren't exactly Paleo, but most people drink them anyway: